In Fall 2021, the Cuesta College University Transfer & Career Center launched a new

 - Meet and engage in a counseling session at least once a semester

-- Meet with career counselor at least once per year
+- Meet with career counselor as needed

 - Actively engage in University Bound communications (emails/canvas/social media)